evergreen-innovations/dlc-documentation/docs/_theory/02_qualityControl.md

 toc_sticky: true
 ---

-To perform statistical analysis on the measured or modeled data for your site location, it's important to make sure the data's has been cleaned and controlled for unrealistic abnormalities.
+To perform statistical analysis on the measured or modeled data for the site location, it's important to make sure the data has has been cleaned and controlled for unrealistic abnormalities.

-While the modeled data usually doesn't need much cleaning due to the hindcast's extensive validation, the measured data sources from buoys and stations are much more vulnerable to inconsistencies in the data.
+While the modeled data usually doesn't need much cleaning due to the hindcast's extensive validation, the measured data sources from buoys and stations are much more vulnerable to inconsistencies.

 All QA procedures are implemented using functions from [Pecos](https://pecos.readthedocs.io/en/latest/index.html), that are exposed through [MHKiT](https://mhkit-software.github.io/MHKiT/index.html).